andybezaire/TDDKit/README.md

 XCTAssertEqual(spy.messages[index: 0], .userLogin)
 ```

-### Track Memory Leaks
+### Expect Will Deallocate Instance

 Memory leaks occur when an object is not properly released from memory.
 This often happens when mistakenly creating a circular strong reference.

-This method will help to catch these kinds of errors.
+This method will help to catch these kinds of errors by making sure
+that your object has been deallocated by the end of the test.
 It is most useful to use it in your makeSUT method.

 Usage: